hamk-uas/TwitterAnalysis/README.md

 # Results

-Resuls of network analysis is presented in the folder [Results](https://github.com/hamk-uas/TwitterAnalysis/tree/main/results) and contains files relaited to outcome from tweet keywords and tags.
-Folder has Gephi network shown as .pdf and also has project file for Gephi.
+Resuls of network analysis is presented in the folder [Results](https://github.com/hamk-uas/TwitterAnalysis/tree/main/results) and contains files related to outcome from tweet keywords and hashtags.
+Folder includes Gephi network shown as .pdf and also project file for Gephi.

-Hashtag networks file and the visualized Gephi project also included in the folder.

 # Citation
 If you find this code useful please cite: Jussila, J.; Suominen, A.H.; Partanen, A.; Honkanen, T. Text Analysis Methods for Misinformation Related Research on Finnish Language Twitter.
 Future Internet 2021, 13, x. https://doi.org/10.3390/xxxxx.